firetiger-inc/public/examples/aws/ecs/events/README.md

 ## Configuration

 The example is pre-configured to capture:
-- All STOPPED tasks in the `firetiger-for-firetiger` cluster
+- All STOPPED tasks in the `production-cluster`
 - 20 events per second rate limit
 - Dead letter queue with 1-day retention